GirlWithoutAFairy/YARGArchipelago-GH-and-RB-forks/README.md

 6. When you get your goal song it will appear in an "Archipelago GOAL Song" catagory
 7. Play that song to finish the seed!

-Current Notes:
+# Current Notes
 YARG Gems grant 25% Star Power upon collection
 If a song does not support your current instrument, or you otherwise cannot complete the song, you can use a bot player to clear it

 # Common Problems
 ## My songs are not loading!

-This can be caused by a few things.
++ This can be caused by a few things.
 First make sure that you have downloaded the setlists from the YARC launcher.

-Sometimes YARG needs to rescan of your library, to do so, go to Settings> Songs and click "Scan songs" up at the top
++ Sometimes YARG needs to rescan of your library, to do so, go to Settings> Songs and click "Scan songs" up at the top

-Other times YARG forks do not find the YARC setlists automatically.
++ Other times YARG forks do not find the YARC setlists automatically.
 This is a slightly more involved fix:

 1. Open the YARC Launcher
 2. Scroll all the way down the left panel
 3. Click the Settings button on the bottom left